Samsung Electronics replaces mobile design head

-SEOUL Samsung Electronics Co Ltd, the world's biggest handset maker, has replaced the head of its mobile design team amid criticism of the latest Galaxy S smartphone.
+SEOUL Samsung Electronics Co Ltd (005930.KS), the world's biggest handset maker, has replaced the head of its mobile design team amid criticism of the latest Galaxy S smartphone.

 Samsung now sells two times more smartphones than Apple, largely thanks to the success of Galaxy range.